MicrosoftDocs/azure-stack-docs/azure-stack/user/iot-hub-overview.md

 ## Next Steps

-To learn how to use IoT Hub, refer to documentation of IoT Hub on Azure Cloud: https://docs.microsoft.com/azure/iot-hub/.
+To learn how to use IoT Hub, refer to [the Azure IoT Hub documentation](/azure/iot-hub/).